-Voluntary health promotion programs may be available to You.
-These value-added services may be offered in conjunction with this Plan and are not Covered Services under the Group Policy.
-Please call KPIC at the number on Your ID card 1-855-364-3185, 711 (TTY) to learn more about the value added services which may be available to You.
+The following voluntary wellness programs may be available to You.
+These value-added services are offered in conjunction with this Plan and are not Covered Services under the Group Policy.
+Please call KPIC at the number on Your ID card (404) 261-2590, 711 (TTY) to learn more about the following value-added services and for a complete and updated list of wellness program services offered to You.

 - 1. Wellness Coaching

 - 2. Healthy Living Classes

 - 3. Online resources including symptom checker, healthy recipes, and drug encyclopedia.

 - 4. Healthy lifestyle online programs

 - 5. Total Health Assessment

-- 6. Discounts on chiropractic, massage therapy services, fitness club memberships and vitamins
+- 6. Discounts on chiropractic, massage therapy services, fitness club memberships and vitamins.